-The Company holds the investment under a management model with the objective of receiving the cash flows arising from execution of the contract.
+- The Company holds the investment under a management model with the objective of receiving the cash flows arising from execution of the contract.

 Management of a portfolio of financial assets to obtain its contractual cash flows does not imply that all the instruments must necessarily be held to maturity; they can also be managed with this objective even if they are sold or are expected to be sold in the future.
-Thus, the Company takes the frequency, amounts, and timing for sales from prior years into account together with the motivation for these sales and the expectations generated with regard to future sales.
+To make that determination, the Company takes the frequency, value and timing of sales in prior periods into account, as well as the reasons for those sales and the expectations regarding future sales activity.

-The contractual terms of the financial asset give rise to cash flows on specified dates which are solely receipts of principal and interest on the outstanding principal.
+- The contractual terms of the financial asset give rise to cash flows on specified dates which are solely receipts of principal and interest on the outstanding principal.
 That is, the cash flows are inherent to an agreement which has the nature of an ordinary or common loan, without prejudice to the fact that the transaction may be agreed upon at a zero interest rate or a rate below the market.